ironhawk/swf-slf4php/README.md

    * And created a WARNING level Logger using the log file Appender too.
 AND...
 You can notice that this one has no namespace definition...
 Which means that this is the *default* logger setup

-**NOTE:** for more info about configuring the logging please visit the [Wiki page](http://gitlab.swf.technology:2443/public-projects/lf4php/wikis/home)!
+**VISIT OUR WIKI!** For more info about configuring the logging please visit the [Wiki page](http://gitlab.swf.technology:2443/public-projects/lf4php/wikis/home)!

 # Basic usage